tangrams/bundler/README.md

 Bundle a Tangram `.yaml` scene file (and the corresponding dependences and components) into a single `.zip` file.

 ## How to use it by installing it locally

 Just do:

 ```bash
 pip install tangram_bundler
 tangram-bundle scene.yaml
 ```

+NOTE: The Tangram Bundler works with Python 2.x but is incompatible with Python 3.x.

 ## How to use it without installing locally